Yash20061/ThinkSquare/README.md

 ---

-> Made with 💻 and ♟️ by Yash
+> Made with 💻 and ♟️ by Yash Suthar
 > A first step toward building my own chess engine.